PrajwalMod/Food_Delivery_App/README.md

     ]
     ```

-## Roles and Permissions

-### Roles
-- **User**: Can register, login, view and update their profile, place orders, and view order statuses.
-- **Restaurant Owner**: Can add, update, and view restaurant details, and update order statuses to "Accepted" or "Rejected".
-- **Delivery Agent**: Can update order statuses to "Picked Up" and "Delivered".

-### Permissions
-- **User**: Access to user-related endpoints.
-- **Restaurant Owner**: Access to restaurant-related endpoints and order status updates.
-- **Delivery Agent**: Access to order status updates for delivery.

-## Running Tests
+# Running Tests

-To ensure everything is working correctly, run your automated tests using `unittest` or `pytest`:
+To ensure everything is working correctly, run your automated tests using `unittest`:

 #### Using `unittest`
 ```sh